laurapessine/laurapessine/README.md

 - 👀 I’m interested in data science and AI
 - 🌱 I’m currently learning Java, PHP and MySQL
 - 💡 I'm doing a scientific research on supervised machine learning applied to health
-- 💻 The IDEs I use are PyCharm, Eclipse and Sublime Text
 - ❤️ My hobbies are watching anime, singing and gaming
 - 😄 Pronouns: she/her or they/them